DOMAssistant Core Module

 The DOMAssistant Core module is required and it lays the groundwork for all DOMAssistant functionality.
 It consists of core functionality and a few important methods to work with.

 The $ method is used to get a reference to one or several elements.
-It supports a CSS selector as a string, an already established element reference.
+It supports a CSS selector as a string, or an already established element reference.
 It will return the matching element(s) with all the extra DOMAssistant methods applied.
 A call of any of those methods will fail silently, if the $ method returned an empty array.

 Parameters